RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

  - "Please add: " followed by one or more tags `*`
  - "Please remove: " followed by one or more tags
  - "Please remove everyone."
- - "Please transfer this taglist to " followed by one tag.
+ - "New owner " followed by one tag.
 This changes the taglist's owner.

 `*` When adding a lot of tags, take care to ensure that they are all correct.
 The service does not validate them.
 Extra spaces, other unexpected characters, or missing @-signs can prevent the update from being processed in the way you expect.
 Using the separate [Clean up a taglist](https://rarelycharlie.github.io/howto/taglist-cleanup) service before adding a lot of tags is *very strongly recommended*.

-For any other maintenance requirements, to suggest a new feature, or to report a problem, please send a message (PM) to the service owner, [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie).
+For any other maintenance requirements, to suggest a new feature, or to report a problem, please send a message (PM) to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie).

-**Notes:**
- - Only public control threads are supported.
-Control threads in private areas of the forums do not work.
-(For example, control threads in the listener and therapist areas do not work.)

- - When a taglist owner adds tags, there is no check that the tags are valid.
-(But when someone adds themselves, the tag is guaranteed to be valid at that time.)